chokevin8/chokevin8.github.io/_projects/2_project.md

 </div>

 As we see above, mRNA LNPs are designed to enter the target antigen-presenting cells (APCs), which in our case are dendritic cells (DCs).
 They enter the cells via endocytosis, and it is important to design the LNPs in a way so they initiate *endosomal escape*, or else they are degraded by the lysosomes.
-After escaping the endosome by breaking the endosome, the mRNA is released in to the cytoplasm of the DCs, which initiates translation of the desired antigens.
-Now
+After escaping the endosome by breaking the barrier of it, the mRNA is released in to the cytoplasm of the DCs, which initiates translation of the desired TSAs.
+Now, in DCs, DCs use the proteasome-TAP pathway as a main, conventional route for cross-presentation of the TSAs via MHC Class I molecules.
+In short, the translated TSA is broken into peptides by the proteasome, and the peptide is translocated by the TAP transporters into the lumen of the endoplasmic reticulum (ER).
+Then, the MHC Class I complex containing peptides and other molecules are assembled in the ER and transported to the cell surface.
+Lastly, as seen in the diagram, the CD8+ T-cells recognize the MHC Class 1 complex/molecule via its surface receptor, or T cell receptor (TCR).

-Let's also briefly look at some of the background of LNPs.
-First, LNPs are often divided into four components:
+When this cross-presentation is successful, with the help of other signals called co-stimulary signals, the CD8+ T cell is *activated*, meaning it can now detect and kill target tumor cells via recognizing their TSAs.

 ---